What is the Three Peaks Challenge?

 Global Adventure Challenges Event Crew, including Mountain Leaders to support you every step of the way.

 Here at Global Adventure Challenges, we have the privilege to work alongside hundreds of fantastic charities.
-Taking on a challenge for charity can be a fantastic way to support a cause close to your heart.
+Taking on a trekking event for charity can be a fantastic way to support a cause close to your heart, whilst taking on a personal challenge.
 For inspiration on who to support on your Three Peaks Challenge, check out our Choose your Charity page.

 So, what is the Three Peaks Challenge?
 It’s a challenging, exciting and iconic UK trekking adventure!
 Join us and tick this awesome UK Challenge off your list!